DougUOT/Group_3_Final_Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+### This project will take place in four segments.
+At the end of each segment, we'll submit a graded deliverable.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.